Andrei Kubatin: Political persecution

 After the rise to power of Uzbek President Shavkat Mirziyoyev, the struggle against people who pointed to the essence of Uzbek national identity through history continued, and Andrei Kubatin, as a scientist, was one of those targeted for repression.

 Andrei Kubatin, a senior lecturer at the Tashkent State Institute of Oriental Studies, was sentenced to eleven years in prison in December 2017 (his sentence was reduced to five years a year later) under Article 157 Part 1 (Treason against the State) of the Criminal Code of the Republic of Uzbekistan.

 The specific charge against Kubatin was that he had surreptitiously passed secret materials to the Turkish Cooperation and Coordination Agency, Ankara's foreign aid agency.
 According to investigators, the materials in question may have been used to incite anti-Turkish sentiment and to provide confidential information about Uzbekistan's geological reserves.
 Kubatin's lawyers dismissed such accusations as absurd, saying that the materials in question were freely available to the public.

 The academic and scientific community sent a letter of protest to Uzbek President Shavkat M. Mirziyoyev, signed by approximately 150 Uzbek and international scholars.
 The Uzbek Academy of Sciences did not want to get involved in the case, apparently because of possible political implications, although its own semi-official explanation was "lack of information about the details of the case".

 After repeated appeals by internationally renowned scientists to Mirziyoyev and following widespread international backlash, on 26 September 2019, the Tashkent Regional Criminal Court rehabilitated Andrei Kubatin and released him from prison.

 Officials at the U.S. Embassy in Uzbekistan have called Kubatin an example for all who seek freedom and justice.

 Premature death

-On 29 October 2020, Andrey Kubatin died of complications caused by the COVID-19 coronavirus.
+On 29 October 2020, Andrey Kubatin died of complications caused by COVID-19.

-In the wake of his death, doubts have been raised about proper treatment – two days before his death, his sister Klara visited her brother and found on the patient's bedside table all the medicines that relatives had bought and brought for his treatment; moreover, he had only 10% lung damage, which is a moderate degree of severity of the coronavirus.
+After his death, doubts were raised about proper treatment.
+Two days before his death, his sister Klara visited her brother and found on the patient's bedside table all the medicines that relatives had bought and brought for his treatment; moreover, he had only 10% lung damage, which is a moderate degree of severity of COVID-19.

-Andrei Kubatin was buried according to Muslim traditions in a Muslim cemetery near his grandmother, father and aunt in the village of Karasu in the Urta-Circhik district, the place of his birth.
+Kubatin was buried according to Muslim traditions in a Muslim cemetery near his grandmother, father and aunt in the village of Karasu in the Urta-Circhik district, the place of his birth.